 Saying thanks takes such a short amount of time but it makes everyone feel so much better.
 A simple thank you email or text is more than enough it doesn’t have to be a grand gesture.
-The thank you just goes a way to showing why they referred you in the first place.
+The thank-you just goes a long way to showing why they referred you in the first place.
 Continuing to build these connections will keep the referrals coming in.

 Referrals can often be a lifeblood for many businesses so they are not something to be overlooked.
 Take the time to get to know your customers and ask for the referrals that will grow your business long term.